refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 ## Timer Block

-Executes the nodes which are linked to the `Timer Block` at a set interval.
+Executes the `Code Blocks` which are linked to the `Timer Block` at a set interval.
 This can be something like every two minutes (`rate(2 minutes)`), every day at 5:00 PM, etc. Useful for operations which need to occur on a regular schedule in an a highly-reliable manner (e.g. an uptime checker).

 ### Settings
 * `Block Name`: The name of the `Timer Block`
-* `Schedule Expression`: An expression which defines how often the trigger should fire the connected nodes.
+* `Schedule Expression`: An expression which defines how often the trigger should fire the connected `Code Blocks`.
 This follows the [AWS CloudWatch expression formats which are described here.](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) Valid values include `rate(1 minute)` and `cron(*/2 * * * ? *)`.
 * `Input Data`: JSON-serializable data which can be optionally passed as input to the connected `Code Blocks` when the `Timer Block` fires.

 ## Topic Block